Archive | Age Matters

 Cat Lady Speaks: A Word on Neighbors

-I’m sitting down for a morning writing session but am going to get this out so I can actually focus on my book.
+I’m sitting down for a morning writing session but am going to get this out so I actually can focus on my book.
 Consider it a mini-edict on behalf of those of us who don’t treat Brooklyn living as a two-year post-college course.
 A celebration of NYC’s twin gifts of loneliness and privacy.

 A View from the Bridge (Sorry, Mr. Miller)